zalgonoise/research/ddd/secrets-store.md

 From this query, the resulting row is being passed to a `scanUser` method which extracts the user from the `sql.Row`.

+> Note -- for SQL folks that are not familiar with Go: the question marks `?` in the queries represent a template, where the query will receive some data instead of that question mark token.
+>
+> The following function argument here, `ToSQLString(username)` converts a primitive `string` type into sql.NullString (a compatible type), which is parsed as `(...)
+WHERE u.username = 'myusername';`

 ```go
 // Get returns the user identified by `username`, and an error
 func (ur *userRepository) Get(ctx context.Context, username string) (*user.User, error) {